 For people living in BS3 or BS4 we are also able to offer sessions at Knowle West Health Park, BS4 1WH.
 There is ample parking including disabled spaces available.

 We also offer remote sessions online if you are unable to attend in person.

 Does The Harbour have wheelchair accessibility?

-The Harbour has wheelchair accessibility and disabled toilets.
+The Harbour at 30 Frogmore Street has wheelchair accessibility and an accessible toilet.
+We ask all wheelchair users to please wait for assistance from their counsellor before entering or leaving the premises.
 Please telephone us in advance of coming if you do have special requirements.

 I am travelling from outside of Bristol, how do I find you?

-- Rail (Temple Meads): You can catch an 8 or 9 bus from directly outside the Railway Station to the bottom of Park Street and we are only a 2 minute walk from here.
+- Rail (Temple Meads): You can catch an 8 or 9 bus from directly outside the Railway Station to the bottom of Park Street and we are only a 2 minute walk from here

-- Bus Station: We are only a short walk away (approx 10 minutes).
+- Bus Station: We are only a short walk away (approx 10 minutes)

-- Park and Ride: The Park and Ride service is available from Portway (Shirehampton), Long Ashton and Bath Road (Brislington) directly into the centre of Bristol.
+- Park and Ride: The Park and Ride service is available from Portway (Shirehampton), Long Ashton and Bath Road (Brislington) directly into the centre of Bristol

-Information for Students
+Information for Trainees